Data Augmentation for Meta-Learning: Experiments

 We conduct experiments on four meta-learning algorithms: ProtoNet~\citep{snell2017prototypical}, R2-D2~\citep{bertinetto2018meta}, MetaOptNet~\citep{lee2019meta}, and MCT~\citep{kye2020transductive}.
 ProtoNet is a metric-learning method that uses a prototype learning head, which classifies samples by extracting a feature vector and then performing a nearest-neighbor search for the closest class prototype.
 R2-D2 and MetaOptNet instead use differentiable solvers with a ridge regression and SVM head, respectively.
 These methods extract feature vectors and then apply a standard linear classifer to assign class labels.
 MCT improves upon ProtoNet by meta-learning confidence scores.
 We experiment with all of these different classifier head options, all using the ResNet-12 backbone proposed by \citet{oreshkin2018tadam} as well as the four-layer convolutional architectures proposed by \citet{snell2017prototypical} and \citet{bertinetto2018meta}.

-We perform our experiments on the mini-ImageNet and CIFAR-FS datasets \citep{vinyals2016matching, bertinetto2018meta}.
-Mini-ImageNet is a few-shot learning dataset derived from the ImageNet classification dataset \citep{deng2009imagenet}, and CIFAR-FS is derived from CIFAR-100 \citep{krizhevsky2009learning}.
-Each of these datasets contains 64 training classes, 16 validation classes, and 20 classes for testing.
-A description of training hyperparameters and computational complexity can be found in Appendix~\ref{appendix:traindetail}.
-We report confidence intervals with a radius of one standard error.
+We perform our experiments on the aforementioned benchmark datasets, mini-ImageNet, CIFAR-FS, and Meta-Dataset.
+A description of training hyperparameters and computational complexity can be found in Appendix C. We report confidence intervals with a radius of one standard error.

-Few-shot learning may be done in either the inductive or transductive setting.
+Few-shot learning may be performed in either the inductive or transductive setting.
 Inductive learning is a standard method in which each test image is evaluated separately and independently.
 In contrast, transduction is a mode of inference in which the few-shot learner has access to all unlabeled testing data at once and therefore has the ability to perform semi-supervised learning by training on the unlabelled data.
 For fair comparison, we only compare inductive methods to other inductive methods.
+A PyTorch implementation of our data augmentation methods for meta-learning can be found at: \texttt{ https://github.com/RenkunNi/MetaAug}